 More often than not, customers have the same shipping as billing address.
 While you’ll want to give customers the option of picking an alternate shipping address, the default setting should be to include the “same as billing address” box checked.
 This will save the majority of your customers time on checkout and shorten their purchase funnel.

 Every form field is an obstacle to a potential customer.
-Reduce the number forms at all costs and limit how much customers have to fill out.
+Reduce the number of forms at all costs and limit how much customers have to fill out.
 One way of doing this is by integrating a Google Maps API that will autofill addresses as customers enter them, saving precious seconds on each checkout.

 Maintaining an express checkout requires management, as you’ll need to refine and make improvements over time, update technology for steady performance, and detect and protect against fraudulent charges.
 Bolt is an intuitively-designed express checkout with built-in fraud prevention technology offering a 100% fraud chargeback coverage guarantee.

 Bolt increases conversions and reduces abandonment by approving payments that would otherwise be rejected due to false fraud indicators.
 Retailers use Bolt’s checkout system to offer an express checkout experience to make sure nothing gets in the way when shoppers decide to buy.